-- 2. That the Executive Lead Member for Universal Services notes the work that the Highways service has already undertaken in response to the severe weather experienced over the 2022/23 winter season and approves the continuing work and additional measures proposed under the delivery strategy for the Stronger Roads Today campaign, announced in June 2023, and as detailed within the report, which utilises the additional £22.5million allocated for reactive highway maintenance over the next three years. - 3.
-That the Executive Lead Member for Universal Services approves a deferral of the full implementation of the Highway Network Recovery Strategy until 2025/26 at the earliest, subject to a further review in Autumn 2024.
+- 2. That the Executive Lead Member for Universal Services notes the work that the Highways service has already undertaken in response to the severe weather experienced over the 2022/23 winter season and approves the proposed delivery strategy for the Stronger Roads Today campaign, which utilises the additional £22.5m of funding that has been allocated for reactive highway maintenance over the next three years. - That the Executive Lead Member for Universal Services approves a deferral of the full implementation of the Highway Network Recovery Strategy until 2025/26 at the earliest, subject to a further review in Autumn 2024.